Chalarangelo/30-seconds-of-code/snippets/hamburger-button.md

 tags: interactivity,beginner
 ---

-This is a way to build simple hamburger button for menu bar.
+Displays a hamburger menu which transitions to a cross on hover.

 ```html
 <div class="hamburger-menu">